Viewing time: portraits of women lost to remembrance

 Work is in permanent collection of the Danville VA Museum of Fine Art and the Griffin Museum of Photography, Boston, MA.

-Works by J. Carson Barnes in private collections throughout the US and Sweden, Italy, Brazil, and Portugal.
+Works in private collections throughout the US and Sweden, Italy, Brazil, and Portugal.